1993 Pacific hurricane season: Hurricane Dora

 A tropical wave departed Africa on June 27 and reached the East Pacific on June 9.
 It began to show signs of organization and developed into a tropical depression at 12:00 UTC on July 14.
 The system followed a west to west-northwest course for much of its duration under the influence of a subtropical ridge.
-It intensified into Tropical Storm Dora at 18:00 UTC and further strengthened to a hurricane 30 hours later.
-Dora intensified rapidly thereafter, with its winds increasing from 80 mph to a peak of – equivalent to Category 4 intensity – during a 24-hour period ending at 18:00 UTC on July 16.
+It intensified into Tropical Storm Dora at 18:00 UTC and further strengthened into a hurricane 30 hours later.
+Dora intensified rapidly thereafter, with its winds increasing from 80 mph to a peak of 130 mph (215 km/h) – equivalent to Category 4 intensity – during a 24-hour period ending at 18:00 UTC on July 16.
 After maintaining that strength for 18 hours, the cyclone encountered an upper-level trough to its west, which caused an abrupt uptick in wind shear while Dora simultaneously moved over colder waters.
-It gradual weakened and dissipated about 575 mi east of the Hawaiian Islands on July 21.
+It gradually weakened and dissipated about 575 mi east of the Hawaiian Islands at 00:00 UTC on July 21.
 The remnants of Dora interacted with a cold-core low near those islands, causing an outbreak of thunderstorms that alleviated ongoing drought conditions there.